 PERSONAL INFORMATION:

 Account Holder Name: Next Generation Account #:

 INTERESTED PARTY DESIGNATION:

-er, financial planner, attorney, etc) to receive information about your account.
-Please note that this information, however they will not be permitted to make changes to your account.
-Please nail, or secure email.
+oker, financial planner, attorney, etc) to receive information about your account.
+Please note that this at information, however they will not be permitted to make changes to your account.
+Please mail, or secure email.

 Name of Interested Party

 Interested Party Address

 City, State, Zip

 Contact Number Fax Number

 Email Address

-Please check ONE or BOTH Options: Please provide Interests ested Party online access Please send duplicate statements
+Please check ONE or BOTH Options: Please provide Inte rested Party online access Please send duplicate statements

 Services (Administrator).
-I understand that neither the Custodian (Next "fiduciary" for my account and/or my investment as such terms are defines, indemnify, defend and hold the Custodian/Administrator harmle fines, attorney's fees and/or third party claims arising out of and/or in coprovision shall survive any Termination of this Designation.
-In the even and/or Administrator are named as a party, Custodian and/or Administrator was attorney's fees and costs and internal costs (collectively "Litigation in my account to cover the Litigation Costs incurred by Custodian and reimburse Custodian and/or Administrator the outstanding balance of the and/or Administrator shall have the full and unequivocal right to freeze the reimbursement of the Litigation Costs.
-I also understand and agree the should there be any default with regard to this investment.
-If any protorovision shall be severed and such illegality or invalidity shall not affect
+I understand that neither the Custodian (New Fiduciary" for my account and/or my investment as such terms are descretease, indemnify, defend and hold the Custodian/Administrator harms fines, attorney's fees and/or third party claims arising out of and/or in a provision shall survive any Termination of this Designation.
+In the everand/or Administrator are named as a party, Custodian and/or Administrator are named as a party, Custodian and/or Administrator en en and in such litigation and deduct from moto, all attorney's fees and costs and internal costs (collectively "Litigation my account to cover the Litigation Costs incurred by Custodian and reimburse Custodian and/or Administrator the outstanding balance of and/or Administrator shall have the full and unequivocal right to free reimbursement of the Litigation Costs.
+I also understand and agree should there be any default with regard to this investment.
+If any proprovision shall be severed and such illegality or invalidity shall not affective. ocation in writing to Next Generation Trust Company (Custodian) or Next Generation of the Generation Trust Company) nor the Administrator (Next Generation Services) is a refined in the IRC, ERISA and/or any applicable federal, state or local laws.
+I agree to alless from any claims, including, but not limited to actions, liabilities, losses, penalties, connection with their reliance on this Designation.
+This indemnity and hold harmless and of claims by others related to my account and/or investment wherein Custodian strator shall have the full and unequivocal right at their sole discretion to select their by account any amounts to pay for any costs and expenses, including, but not limited an Costs") incurred by Custodian and/or Administrator.
+If there are insufficient funds and/or Administrator, on demand by Custodian and/or Administrator, I will promptly the Litigation Costs.
+If I fail to promptly reimburse the Litigation Costs, Custodian ze my assets, liquidate my assets, and/or initiate legal action in order to obtain full that the Custodian and/or Administrator will not be responsible to take any action ovision of this Designation is found to be illegal, invalid, void or unenforceable, such act the remaining provisions, which shall remain in full force and effect.

 Account Holder Signature: Date: